NOED7I/muletter/README.md

 ## Manage Web API

-You need to install **MULIST cli** on your computer to manage MULIST server : https://github.com/kimihub/mulist-cli
+You need to install **MULIST cli** on your computer to manage MULETTER server : https://github.com/kimihub/mulist-cli

 You also need an **access key** which is automatically generated with `crypto` at each startup and printed on the app logs like bellow :